Participation

 • The competition follows the academic calendar year.
 Team formation and problem identification begin in the fall.
 During winter and spring, teams work on development, field testing and compile their final reports for submission towards the end of April.
 Exact dates listed above.

-• Yes!
-So long as each team is working on a unique problem.
+• Yes, so long as each team is working on a unique problem.

-Amiga robots can also be shared across multiple teams.
+Technology can also be shared across multiple teams.

 • Please contact: